 (1) A report may be written or oral but if oral the reporter must make a written report as soon as practicable after the oral report is made.

-Penalty: $3 000.
+Penalty: a fine of $3 000.

 (2) A written report may, but does not need to be, in a form approved by the CEO.